Dipropyltryptamine: Use and effects

 The effects of DPT have been reported to include visuals, being intensely visual at high doses, changes in time perception, feeling like one is in a different place like on a mountain in clouds or in a big castle, enhanced recall of memories and experiences, enhanced emotional expressiveness and self-exploration, entity encounters, and religious feelings.
 Other effects included trouble talking, feeling uncomfortable, nervousness, feeling light, and body rush.
-Given at a high dose intravenously, it was described as every bit as powerful as a psychedelic as DMT.
+Given at sufficient doses, it is described as every bit as powerful as a psychedelic as DMT or 5-MeO-DMT.
 According to one account however, DPT and DMT, despite their chemical similarity, "reveal completely different worlds".

 Other reports have stated effects of DPT including visual and auditory hallucinations, increased color intensity, flashes of light and sparkles, apparitions of faces, increased music appreciation, ego dissolution, stimulation, euphoria, relaxation, paranoia, psychosis, anxiety, nausea, dizziness, muscle tremors, and increased heart rate, among others.
-Its duration is described as much shorter than those of certain other psychedelics like LSD, which can be advantageous in a clinical setting.
+Its duration is much shorter than those of certain other psychedelics like LSD, which can be advantageous in a clinical setting.
 However, it is also said to have a rapid onset that can be psychologically overwhelming.
+DPT has been found to readily produce "peak" or mystical experiences in clinical studies.
+The effects of DPT have been additionally described in The Entheogen Review, including in-depth or long-form experience reports.

 Side effects

 Although tryptamines such as psilocybin and dimethyltryptamine (DMT) have relatively well‑characterized safety, synthetic analogues like DPT lack thorough toxicological evaluation and are mainly associated with anecdotal reports of intoxication and a few cases of fatal outcomes when used recreationally.
-The pharmacological similarity of DPT to DMT suggests a generally low intrinsic toxicity at controlled doses but a pronounced risk of acute adverse reactions, including agitation, tachycardia, hyperthermia, and serotonergic crisis, particularly in combination with monoamine oxidase inhibitors or other serotonergic substances.
+The pharmacological similarity of DPT to DMT suggests a generally low intrinsic toxicity at controlled doses but a pronounced risk of acute adverse reactions, including agitation, tachycardia, hyperthermia, and serotonergic crisis, particularly in combination with monoamine oxidase inhibitors (MAOIs) or other serotonergic agents.

 A meta-analysis of tryptamine psychedelics have further demonstrated cognitive effects through serotonin 5-HT_{2A} receptor modulation but have not identified persistent neurotoxicity.
 The main safety concerns are acute psychophysiological and behavioral disturbances rather than long‑term organ toxicity.
 Overall, DPT is a potent, short‑acting serotonergic hallucinogen with limited safety data and a toxicity profile comparable to related tryptamines such as DMT and 5-MeO-DMT.

+Tolerance

+DPT has been reported to produce rapid tolerance similarly to other psychedelic drugs.
+In one report, a second administration 2 hours after the first dose produced minimal effects.

+Overdose

+A couple cases of death due to DPT have been reported.
+There is also a non-fatal case of head injury, seizures, and rhabdomyolysis due to DPT use.
+There is a case of tachycardia and rhabdomyolysis due to DPT as well.

+Interactions

+DPT has been said to not be affected by monoamine oxidase inhibitors (MAOIs), in contrast to dimethyltryptamine (DMT).